 The most typical example is a clear blue sky.
-The human eye is able to see the sky as a continuous and subtle gradient of shades of blue.
+The human eye can see the sky as a continuous and subtle gradient of shades of blue.

-In a digital image there is no continuous gradient, but if the tonal resolution (and spatial resolution) is adequate, the human eye is not able to distinguish these ‘jumps’ between very similar tones.
+In a digital image, there is no continuous gradient.
+Still, if the tonal resolution (and spatial resolution) is adequate, the human eye cannot distinguish these ‘jumps’ between very similar tones.

 Furthermore, to generate the final JPEG file, a series of lossy compression algorithms are applied.

-IMPORTANT : JPEG compression algorithms take into account how human eyes work and how the brain processes that information.
-Unless the image is compressed a lot, we will perceive it as very faithful to the real scene that our own eyes would see.
+IMPORTANT: JPEG compression algorithms consider how human eyes work and how the brain processes that information.
+Unless the image is compressed a lot, we will perceive it as remarkably faithful to the real scene that our own eyes would see.

-We are simply going to comment on it as an example of what it would be like to store the image in an RGB format without compression or loss of information.
+We are merely going to comment on it as an example of what it would be like to store the image in an RGB format without compression or loss of information.

 Note that we have 4 or 2 bits left per channel.
 Those extra bits of the TIFF take up space but don’t include any image information.
 They are filler.

-The problem with the TIFF format is that it generates huge files.
+The problem with the TIFF format is that it generates enormous files.

 Doing a quick napkin calculation: 48 bits per pixel is 6 bytes per pixel.
 For a 20Mpx sensor, a file of at least 120MB (megabytes) would be generated.
-A JPEG file with the same image and very little compression could be stored at about 10MB.
+A JPEG file with the same image and minimal compression could be stored at about 10MB.